The Johnson College Campus Security and Fire Safety Policies

 Campus: Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution’s educational purposes, including residence halls.
 For calendar years 2015, 2014, 2013 and 2012, this includes the main Johnson College campus.

 Residence Halls: In campus residence halls or other residential facilities for students.
-At Johnson College, this refers to Housing Unit 15 and Housing Unit 17.
+At Johnson College, this refers to Housing Unit 15.

 Non-campus: Any building or property owned or controlled by a student organization that is officially recognized by the institution.
 (Johnson College does not have any such properties meeting this definition.)